amethyst/rustrogueliketutorial/book/src/chapter_27.md

 ## Wrap-Up

 We've made a pretty nice map generator, and fixed our dependency upon rooms.
-Cellular Automota are a *really* flexible algorithm, and can be used for all kinds of organic looking maps.
+Cellular Automata are a *really* flexible algorithm, and can be used for all kinds of organic looking maps.
 With a bit of tweaking to the rules, you can make a really large variety of maps.

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-27-cellular-automota)**